-The Alqueva general irrigation system, which serves an area of around 120,000 hectares, consists of 69 dams, reservoirs, 380 km of primary network, 1 620 km of pipes in the secondary network, 47 pumping stations, 5 mini-hydroelectric plants and 1 photovoltaic plant.
+The Alqueva general irrigation system, which serves an area of around 100,000 hectares, consists of 72dams, reservoirs, 2078 km of primary and secondary network, 48 pumping stations, 5 mini-hydroelectric plants and 1 photovoltaic plant.

 Alqueva’s general irrigation system is divided into three subsystems based on the water’s origin:

 The Alqueva subsystem, whose water come from Alqueva Reservoir, starts at the Álamos Pumping Station.

 This station raises water to a height of 90 m along a pipe 850 m in length and 3.2 m in diameter to the Álamos reservoirs, which distribute water to the whole Alqueva subsystem.

 The 11 km Álamos Channel leads to the Loureiro Dam, from which the 24 km Loureiro – Monte Novo Channel flows to the Monte Novo Dam.
 To the south, the 11 km Loureiro-Alvito Tunnel runs from the Loureiro Dam to supply the Alvito Dam.
 The Alvito – Pisão Channel flows from Alvito Dam to Pisão Dam and then on to Roxo Dam long the Pisão – Roxo Channel.

 The channels are surrounded by the Monte Novo, Alvito – Pisão, Pisão, Ferreira Figueirinha e Valbom and Alfundão hydro-agricultural holdings.